tytydraco/yessleep/out/Weird_Coworker_Update_Im_In_Trouble_.md

 It's so wild to me that no matter what happens, you still have to go to work.
 Your life can be falling apart around you, you could see [your coworker in the process of decapitating a man](https://www.reddit.com/r/nosleep/s/gdzNrc6uIQ), but you're still expected to clock in the next day as if nothing is wrong.

-I keep thinking back to when I saw the IT guy reaching for me.
+I keep thinking back to when I saw the IT guy in the woods.
 I'm trying to figure out what could've happened.
 Maybe he'd been defending himself?
 He was bloody, but I don't remember seeing any wounds.
 I don't think any of it was his blood.
 And the way his eyes lit up like an animal's just... it's not right.
 Nothing about that was right.

 But one thought keeps sticking in my head: I drove away.
 I saw something horrible, and I just ran off.